Ultimate Gorilla Itinerary

 Day 5: Queen Elizabeth National Park

-Rise early this morning to depart by road for Queen Elizabeth National Park, skirting the western Rift Valley.
+Rise early this morning to drive to Queen Elizabeth National Park, skirting the western Rift Valley.
 Stretching from the crater-pocked foothills of the Rwenzori Mountains along Lake Edward to the remote Ishasha River, the park's mosaic of habitats includes savanna, wetlands and lowland forest.
 On the Kazinga Channel, take a boat ride among the world’s largest concentration of hippos, as well as crocodiles, baboons and myriad birds—the park boasts more than 600 different avian species.
 It is also home to lion, buffalo, elephant and antelope.
 After lunch, our wildlife drive continues to the southern sector of the park, reaching Ishasha Wilderness Camp to spend the night.

 Day 6: Queen Elizabeth / Bwindi Impenetrable National Park